 Tips for Investing

-- Golden advice.
-Gold is one of the most popular investments on the market, both for institutions and individual investors.
+- Gold is one of the most popular investments on the market, both for institutions and individual investors.
 A financial advisor can help you determine if owning gold would be a good strategy for your portfolio.
 Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Stay current on currency.
-Knowing what it means to have a “strong” currency vs. a “weak” one, and why that matters, can help you improve your personal finances.
+- Knowing what it means to have a “strong” currency vs. a “weak” one, and why that matters, can help you improve your personal finances.
 An easy-to-use currency calculator can tell you how much the dollar is worth, which can also help you know how to handle your money.

 Photo credit: ©iStock.com/Petrovich9, ©iStock.com/iQoncept, ©iStock.com/alfexe